McShelby/hugo-theme-relearn/exampleSite/content/basics/quickstart/_index.pir.md

 +++
-description = "Initializing your website in a few simple steps" title = "Gettin' started" weight = 1
+description = "Initialize your website in a few simple steps" title = "Gettin' started" weight = 1
 +++